 Contact Us for a Free Consultation (213) 542-0979

-A lot of people don't totally understand what an arraignment is, the actual process, and what significance it plays in a criminal case in LA.
+Many people don't understand what an arraignment is, the actual process, and what significance it plays in a criminal case in LA.
 I've been doing this for twenty-five years.
 I've done thousands of arraignments on the criminal cases I've represented for my clients.
-Really, the arraignment is kind of the first official appearance in court for a criminal defendant and a lot of different things can be done.
+The arraignment is the first official appearance in court for a criminal defendant,, and a lot of different things can be done.

 I've had some cases where it's questionable whether my client was sane at the time of the alleged crime.
 In that circumstance, I'm going to continue the arraignment.
-I want to have my client evaluated before we enter any plea because we may enter not-guilty by reason of insanity.
-There's all kinds of different tangents you can go off depending on exactly what happened in the case, where your client stands and what your strategy is going to be.
+I want to have my client evaluated before we enter any plea because we may enter not guilty because of insanity.

 Setting Bail